MicrosoftDocs/VBA-Docs/api/Project.Application.AddNewColumn.md

 ```

+> [!NOTE]
- **Note**  If the user does not name the column header,  **AddNewColumn** removes the selected column.
+> If the user does not name the column header,  **AddNewColumn** removes the selected column.
 When you add a column, it does not exist until the field is named.
 If you try to use the **ColumnEdit** method after **AddNewColumn**, Project shows run-time error 1100 (the command in the macro is not available in this situation).

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]